 Seaweed in Connecticut is sold as a Raw Agricultural Commodity.
 In addition, seaweed is sold as kelp noodles.
 Some of the product is sold as fertilizer.

-Connecticut is investigating dried flakes and kelp power for use as a food additive and in cosmetics.
+Connecticut is investigating kelp powder for use as a food additive and in cosmetics.